trippuroskie/brighton-bot/README.md

 # Brighton Bot

-A Streamlit-based web application for automating parking reservations at Brighton Resort using Selenium WebDriver.
+A Streamlit-based web application for automating parking reservations at Brighton Resort using Selenium WebDriver for educational purposes.

 ## Description